Notary Question: Can a Notary notarize for Family Members?

 Not all States Permit Notarizing For a Family Member

 Many states do allow notaries to notarize for family members, but the safest and most practical decision may be to avoid this situation.
+Notaries are expected to remain impartial when performing their duties and having a relationship with the person being affixed with a signature can make it difficult to remain unbiased and objective.

 Happy female soldier with her family at home just before a notary family member helps her with her documents and discusses how to proceed to notarize for Family Members she ships off overseas